aswinshenoy/hacktoberfest-blog/README.md

 # hacktoberfest-blog
-As part of task completion Hacktober Fest 2019.
+as part of task completion Hacktober Fest 2019.